Reykjanes peninsula

 Volcanic activity on the Reykjanes Peninsula

-A new fissure eruption started on the Sundhnúkar fissure just north of Grindavík on April 1st at 9:45 am.
+An eruption began on the Reykjanes Peninsula shortly before 4 AM on July 16th, in the Sundhnúkur fissure just north of Grindavík.
 Air traffic to and from Iceland operates normally, and the country remains a safe destination.

 KEY TAKEAWAYS:

-• Volcanic activity on the Reykjanes Peninsula resumed at 9:46 AM on April 1st.
+• Volcanic activity on the Reykjanes Peninsula resumed shortly before 4 AM on July 16th, on the Sundhnúkur crater row

-• Air traffic to and from Iceland remains unaffected during the eruption, and all services across the country continue to operate as usual.
+• Air traffic to and from Iceland remains unaffected.

 VOLCANIC ACTIVITY ON THE REYKJANES PENINSULA